apache/causeway-site/content/contributors/contributing.md

 </pre>
 This will create a corresponding branch in the remote github repo.
 If you use `gitk --all`, you'll also see a `remotes/origin/ISIS-123-blobs` branch.

-Then, update your JIRA and add a comment with a URL to this branch.

-You can aso use github to raise a *pull request*.
-Pull requests sent to the Apache GitHub repositories will forward a pull request e-mail to the [dev mailing list](../support.html); sign up to the dev mailing list first before issuing your pull request.
+Then, use github to raise a [pull request](https://help.github.com/articles/using-pull-requests/).
+Pull requests sent to the Apache GitHub repositories will forward a pull request e-mail to the [dev mailing list](../support.html).
+You'll probably want to sign up to the dev mailing list first before issuing your first pull request (though that isn't mandatory).

-The process to raise the pull request:
+The process to raise the pull request, broadly speaking:

 * Open a web browser to your github fork of isis
 * Select your topic branch (pushed in the previous step) so that the pull request references the topic branch.
 * Click the `Pull Request` button.
 * Check that the Isis mailing list email came through.

-### Making your change available remotely (no fork)

-If you decided against having your own github fork, then you'll need to create a patch and then attach to the JIRA.
-Use `github diff` and redirect to a file.

-##If your pull request is accepted
+## If your pull request is accepted ##

 To double check that your pull request is accepted, update your `master` branch from the `upstream` remote: